Rhapsodizer/CC_Project/README.md

-# *Title CC_Project (CREATIVE LOOPER????)*
-(1-line description Creative Computing Project)
-This project aims to create a simple and user-friendly Loop Station
+# *E.L.V.I.S.*
+*Enhanched Looper with Visual Interaction and Sonification*

 ## 1. Description
 (A description of what the project is about, what you want to convey, how do you envision it (an artistic installation? a webapp?) and what it actually does, so what is the user experience)
+This project aims to create a simple and user-friendly Loop Station.
 This appllication has been built with the idea to be used as an artistic installation, in which one or more users can interact with it in a few clicks.
 It allows to create simple intstruments that require little-to-no musical knowledge or IT skills, so that anybody is able to express themselves and enjoy the music they create.